Your application review, interview and College offer

 After your morning break you will begin to follow your timetable.
 We will have members of staff and student ambassadors on hand across College for the first few days to help point you in the right direction if you need it.

 We’re here to help

-We know that planning your next steps after school can feel daunting and while you can’t physically visit the College at this time we are still here to help.
+We know that planning your next steps after school can feel daunting, but we are here to answer your questions.